Vinnytsia: Early history

-Vinnytsia has been an important trade and political center since the fourteenth century, when Fyodor Koriatovych, the nephew of the Lithuanian Duke Algirdas, built a fortress (1363) against Tatar raiders on the banks of the Southern Bug.
+Vinnytsia, known in Polish as Winnica, has been an important trade and political center since the fourteenth century, when Fyodor Koriatovych, the nephew of the Lithuanian Duke Algirdas, built a fortress (1363) against Tatar raiders on the banks of the Southern Bug.
 The original settlement was built and populated by Aleksander Hrehorovicz Jelec, a hetman under Lithuanian Prince Švitrigaila.
 Aleksander Jelec built the fort, which he commanded as starosta afterwards.

 In the 15th century, Lithuanian Grand Duke Alexander Jagiellon granted Vinnytsia Magdeburg city rights.
 In 1566, it became part of the Bracław Voivodeship.
 Between 1569 and 1793 the town was a part of Poland.
 In 1648, Vinnytsia found itself at the epicenter of the Cossack uprisings led by Bohdan Khmelnytsky.
 In February 1651, during the defense of the city, Ivan Bohun's Cossack regiment defeated a 20,000-strong Polish army.
 Vinnytsia was part of the Hetman state until 1667, and during 1672-1699 was a part of the Ottoman Empire.
 Under Polish rule, Vinnytsia was a royal city.
 On 18 March 1783, Antoni Protazy Potocki opened the Polish Trade Company in Vinnytsia.
 The 1st Infantry Regiment of the Polish Crown Army was stationed in the city in 1788 before it was relocated to Piotrków Trybunalski.